 Is this just about our national obsession with weight loss and Madison Avenue’s preference for the slim and beautiful?
 Unlikely.
 It goes beyond just looking good.
 More to the point, there is a powerful link between improved fitness and increased productivity, enhanced problem-solving ability, and superior energy, stamina, and the ability to handle reduced stress, all of which lead to better job performance.

 Fit people are likely to have better eating habits, and stronger immune systems, so they miss fewer days at work due to a higher resistance to illness.
-Some companies reward employees and managers who miss less work and produce more, since more individual productivity improves their bottom line.
+Some companies reward employees and managers who miss less work and produce more since individual productivity improves.

-Jim McKenna showed that employess had better attitudes after they had worked out.
-They were more confident in themselves and showed more sympathy with their coworkers.
+Jim McKenna, a professor of physical activity and health at Leeds Metropolitan University in the U.K, was the lead author in a study that showed that employees had better attitudes after they had worked out.
+They were more confident in themselves and showed more sympathy for their coworkers.

-The study also found that conclude that work performance was consistently higher, time management skills were better, and mental sharpness increased.
-All attributed that lead to career success, and consequently, to wealth.
+The study also found that work performance was consistently higher, time management skills were better, and mental sharpness increased.
+All attributes that lead to career success, and consequently, to wealth.

 Success in achieving a high level of personal fitness carries over into the workplace.
 Success in any endeavor requires the confidence that one can do the job and do it well.
 To be a leader, a person must be able to inspire the confidence of others.
 Business leaders must also have the courage to take risks if they are to take the company to a new level and remain competitive.
 Confidence in one’s health, appearance, abilities, and interpersonal skills, as we’ve seen, result from personal fitness.

 Fit people tend to climb the corporate ladder faster, they convey more authority, get preferential treatment, and they have more energy and stamina to take on all the work required to build a powerful company and the wealth it produces.